- 1 Shoulder Pain Overview

 Causes of Shoulder Pain

 Muscle strain is common in the muscles that run over the shoulders to the neck .
-It is often the result of slouching or holding the shoulders in a raised position for long periods of time.
+It is often the result of holding the shoulders in a raised position for long periods of time.
+The muscles between the shoulder blades are often strained from slouching from long periods of time.
+Muscle strain varies in severity.
+See muscle strain and posture.

 Other painful shoulder conditions, such as frozen shoulder, may occur for no apparent reason.
 (The risk of frozen shoulder increases when the shoulder is not used enough after a painful injury).
 The cause of calcium deposits in the shoulder, which may trigger episodes of acute inflammation of the tendons, is also unclear.
 Arthritis sometimes occurs in a previously injured shoulder joint.